 The best dog breed for your family depends on your children's ages, your living space, your activity level, and your experience with dogs.
 For families with toddlers, patient breeds like Golden Retrievers, Labrador Retrievers, and Cavalier King Charles Spaniels are the safest choices.
 For apartments, consider Cavaliers, French Bulldogs, or Pugs.
 Active outdoor families do well with Labs, Australian Shepherds, or Vizslas.
-First time dog owners should look at Goldens, Labs, or Poodles for their forgiving, trainable temperaments.
+First-time dog owners should look at Goldens, Labs, or Poodles for their forgiving, trainable temperaments.

 There is no single "best family dog."
 The right breed depends entirely on your specific situation.
 A Border Collie would be perfect for an active family with older kids and a big yard, and a disaster for a busy family of toddlers in a two bedroom apartment.
 This guide is organized by situation so you can find breeds that match your actual life, not an idealized version of it.

-How to Think About Choosing a Breed
+How Should I Think About Choosing a Family Dog Breed?

 Most "best family dog" lists rank breeds in a generic order, as if every family is the same.
 They're not.
 A family with a crawling baby has completely different needs than a family with teenagers.
 A family in a fourth floor walkup needs a different dog than a family with a fenced half acre.